 * Treat each flow as a mini funnel with its own conversion goals (not just the global funnel).

 Onboarding = understanding.
-Activation = revenue.

 If you're focused solely on onboarding, you're optimising for the moment users understand the product.